ChristianParnell/Orbit_Website/README.md

 ### 24/04
 the moth now has a real home on the PerchBone, it uses land -> perch idle -> takeoff flow for resting there, it feeds on activity, gets tired and returns home, becomes cautious or trusting based on how the user moves, collects fragments and deposits them into a persistent nest, gets corrupted by the glitch void and recovers at home, and visibly changes the site by letting neglected covers gather binary dust while attention cleans them.
+### Big Update:
+the animation matcher now explicitly prioritizes the exact clip name Backflip animation states are mapped for fly, flySad, land, perch, takeoff, feed, and backflip land -> perch idle -> takeoff flow is built in, so the moth can properly settle and leave using authored animation clips rather than snapping between states the finished-event handling was tightened so actions only hand off when the currently active action actually finishes

+the moth now tracks signalLevel, fatigue, trust, corruption, vitality, and fragmentCharge signal rises from hovered covers, pointer movement, wheel activity, open panel presence

+### Interaction sensing:

+renderer DOM listeners were added for pointermove, wheel, and pointerdown pointer speed is measured to distinguish gentle vs aggressive interaction gentle movement increases trust aggressive movement increases aggression/fear state this makes the moth either companion-like or evasive depending on how the user behaves

+### Behavior priority / decision logic:

+if a void is active and corruption is too high, it avoids the void and heads home if the user is too aggressive, it flees if it is tired, weak, corrupted, or carrying enough fragments, it heads home if a hovered cover is available, it may approach and perch on it if trust is high and aggression is low, it enters companion behavior and follows closer to the user otherwise it patrols

+### Covers / residue / environmental change:

+a residue system was added for covers neglected covers gradually build visible dusty/glitchy residue active attention reduces that residue this gives the moth a visible effect on the site, which is important for making the generative system obvious

+### Nest / fragments:

+fragment charge accumulates while the moth is active when enough is collected and it returns home, it deposits fragments at the perch nest objects are spawned and persisted home nest growth and cover nest drops make its past behavior visible over time

+### Void behavior:

+double-clicking empty space can still create the glitch void the moth can approach it and enter a feed state the void acts like dangerous food: attractive, but corrupting clearing the void increases corruption slightly, which pushes the moth toward recovery behavior at home